CapitaLand freezes pay for managerial staff, senior management to take wage cut

 CapitaLand Group has also rolled out targeted relief measures, including rental rebates and marketing assistance for its retail partners in the Singapore and China markets.

-"CapitaLand will fight and ride though this difficult period together with our stakeholders," said Mr Lee.
+"CapitaLand will fight and ride through this difficult period together with our stakeholders," said Mr Lee.

 READ: Temasek freezes staff salaries, senior management to take partial cut in bonuses